zeuslawyer/microservices-architecture-course/README.md

 #### `Project 3`

-Build a [stubhub.com](stubhub.com) clone using microservices and event-driven architecture
+Build a [stubhub.com](stubhub.com) clone using microservices and event-driven architecture.
+To run the app, in the root folder for Project 3, run `skaffold dev`

 ##### `App Overview`